 A tongue laceration refers to a deep cut or tear in the surface of the tongue.
-This type of injury can cause significant pain and bleeding.
+It can occur anywhere on the tongue, including on its underside.
+A cut tongue can cause significant pain and bleeding.

 Tongue lacerations occur when a person accidentally bites their tongue.
 This may occur: